jakobharder/anno1800-jakobs-mods/new-town-hall-buildings/README.md

   The variation and building versions are completely separate and can be activated/deactivated to your liking.

   ⚠ Please always update both, if you use both.
-They share models and textures to reduce GPU memory usage.
+Otherwise you may get funny results.

 - Works with existing save games.